AirDeb/spotifyPlaylistGenerator/README.md

-To run the program, go into the work directory by setting the directory on your terminal as the downloaded folder (final_playlist_generator).
+To run the program, go into the work directory by setting the directory on your terminal as the downloaded folder from the respository.
 After setting the directory on your terminal, type into the terminal "python frontend.py" (without the quotation marks) If you have done that properly, you should be on the application.
 It will look something like this:

 ![image](https://user-images.githubusercontent.com/97564205/171032519-267f7d62-1a61-41f5-998d-ce55b52f8918.png)

-NOTE: The maximum playlists you can enter is 100 because that is the maximum that Spotify's API allows.
+NOTE: The maximum number of songs you can enter is 100 because that is the maximum that Spotify's API allows.
 Otherwise, you will get an error message.

 Enjoy and happy listening!